-- ► All Tuesdays, Thursdays and Fridays @ 14:10-15:00 - ▶ 2 of them on SE (Cristina) - One on ProP (Michael) OR - One guest lecture from experienced industry profesionals - Most relevant for the coursework - Essential/recommended resources provided on slides and online at the start of each week - Self-study of course topics and Java essential!
+All Tuesdays, Thursdays and Fridays @ 14:10-15:00

+- 2 of them on SE (Cristina) - One on ProP (Adriana) OR - One guest lecture from experienced industry profesionals - In person and live recorded - Most are relevant for the coursework (including guest lectures!) - Slides provided on OpenCourse page at the start of each week - Essential/recommended resources included on slides, and already available on OpenCourse page under 'Weekly Reading' - Self-study of course topics and Java essential!

-Unassessed Wooclap quizzes used during SE lectures to check understanding and engagement
+Unassessed Wooclap quizzes used during lectures to check understanding and engagement